 Proposed revised text:

-Reference in this standard to “STA” means a “STA” that is not affiliated with a multi-link device (MLD) unless specified otherwise.
-Reference to “AP” means an “AP” that is not affiliated with an MLD unless specified otherwise.
-When referring to MLD management, the “SME” is the entity that manages the MLD.
+Unless stated otherwise, a reference in this standard to “STA” means a “STA” that is not affiliated with a multi-link device (MLD).
+Unless stated otherwise, a reference to “AP” means an “AP” that is not affiliated with an MLD.
+In the context of MLD management, the “SME” is the entity that manages the MLD.
 A peer MAC entity can be within a STA that is not affiliated with an MLD or an MLD depending on the context.
 A PeerSTAAddress can be the MAC address of a STA that is not affiliated with an MLD or an MLD MAC address depending on the context.

 Proposed resolution for CID 22237: